AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 In order for Real-time Customer Data Platform to collect customer consent data in compliance with the IAB Transparency & Consent Framework (TCF) 2.0, that data must be sent to datasets whose schemas contain IAB consent fields and are enabled for use in Real-time Customer Profile.

 This document provides steps for setting up datasets to collect IAB TCF 2.0 consent data.
-For higher-level guidance on how to configure Real-time CDP for TCF 2.0 compliance, refer to the [IAB TCF 2.0 compliance overview](./overview.md).
+For an overview of the full workflow to configure Real-time CDP for TCF 2.0 compliance, refer to the [IAB TCF 2.0 compliance overview](./overview.md).

 ## Prerequisites